luklanis/esr-scanner/README.md

 Installing the APK
 ==================

-There is no apk at the moment.
-You have to build it by yourself.
+You can buy the app on the [Google play store](https://play.google.com/store/apps/details?id=ch.luklanis.esscan).
+If you don't like it, write an email.
+I give refunds up to two days.
+Otherwise you can build it by yourself.

 License
 =======